 Check our guide on setting up a Shopify store if you need assistance.
 And some other helpful reads for Shopify beginners:

 Shopify free trial FAQs

 How long is the Shopify free trial?

-The Shopify free trial is always 14 days.
+The Shopify free trial used to be 14 days.
+Since November 2022, the trial is only 3 days, but you will pay only $1 for your first three months.
 There were special events in the past (i.e., the pandemic of COVID-19) during which Shopify offered extended trials for 90 days, but they are currently unavailable.

 When does the Shopify free trial start?